 Specific types of businesses that have staff who require personal protective equipment (PPE) to protect them from COVID can claim the cost of supplying such equipment to their staff, he adds.
 The types of businesses this may apply to include hospitality, medical, health, beauty, retail and public transport.

 Other Rule Changes to Note

-The tax rate for most companies with an aggregate turnover of less than $50 million drops from 27.5% to 26% for the tax year 2020-2021.
+The tax rate for most companies with an aggregate turnover of less than $50 million drops from 26% to 25% from the 2021–22 income year.
 This is great news for companies that reinvest profits.
-The tax offset for unincorporated small businesses with a turnover of less than $5 million increased from 8% in 2019-2020 to 13% for 2020-2021.
+The tax offset for unincorporated small businesses with a turnover of less than $5 million increased from 13% in 2020–2021 to 16% from 2021–2022.
 This applies to sole traders or those who have a share of net small business income from a partnership or trust.
-“Unfortunately, the offset remains capped at a maximum of $1000, so in practice only the smallest businesses will see any benefit,” says Chapman.
+“Unfortunately, the offset remains capped at a maximum of $1000, so in practice only the smallest businesses will see any benefit,” says Mark.

 - Write-off bad debts While no business wants to be in a position where they can’t recover a debt, it does happen.
-If your business has to write off a debt , a tax deduction is available for the amount of the debt written off.
+If your business has to write-off a debt, a tax deduction may be available for the amount of the debt written off.

 - Pay superannuation Ensure all June quarter superannuation contributions are paid by 30 June to accelerate your tax deduction.
 To meet this requirement, the contributions must be paid, cleared in the business bank account and received by the employee’s super fund before 30 June.

 - Get the right trading stock valuation Damaged and obsolete stock can be written down or written off entirely and a tax deduction claimed.
-This could be especially beneficial to retailers who have substantial surplus summer and autumn stock from last year that cannot be sold because of COVID-19 or the bushfires in early 2020.
+This could be especially beneficial to retailers who have substantial surplus summer and autumn stock from last year that cannot be sold.